BP:

 Dr Presha Ramsarup, Centre for Researching Education and Labour at the University of the Witwatersrand

 These topics were also the focus of a study tour with 15 South African VET partners from politics, science, VET authorities and colleges, who came to Berlin for an exchange with German experts.
-GOVET organised the study tour as part of the bilateral cooperation oft he Federal Ministry of Education and Research (BMBF) with the South African Department of Higher Education and Training (DHET).
+GOVET organised the study tour as part of the bilateral cooperation of the Federal Ministry of Education and Research (BMBF) with the South African Department of Higher Education and Training (DHET).

 Dr Charles Chikunda, University of Zimbabwe